Best General Liability Insurance Companies for Small Businesses in New Jersey

 Simply Business

-Simply Business operates as an insurance marketplace rather than a direct insurer, delivering fast quote comparisons across multiple New Jersey-licensed carrier partners including Hiscox, Travelers, Liberty Mutual, Chubb and CNA.
-Customers praise its pricing accuracy because quotes come from actual carriers rather than algorithmic estimates.
-Monthly premiums average $158 ($1,900 annually), falling 1% under the New Jersey benchmark.
+Simply Business is an insurance marketplace, not a direct insurer.
+It produces fast quote comparisons across New Jersey-licensed carrier partners, including Hiscox, Travelers, Liberty Mutual, Chubb and CNA.
+Customers cite pricing accuracy as a plus because quotes come from actual carriers rather than algorithmic estimates.
+Monthly premiums average $158 ($1,900 annually), 1% under the New Jersey benchmark.

-Coverage breadth is the platform's core strength.
-New Jersey businesses can compare which carrier offers specialized endorsements like liquor liability or bundled professional liability, though policy management and claims handling occur through the selected carrier partner rather than Simply Business itself, creating challenges for businesses wanting a single point of contact.
+Coverage breadth is Simply Business's main strength.
+New Jersey businesses can compare which carrier offers specialized endorsements like liquor liability or bundled professional liability.
+Policy management and claims handling go through the selected carrier, not Simply Business, which can be a friction point for businesses that want a single point of contact.

 Where Simply Business performs best:

-• Businesses comparing multiple carriers for specialized coverage needs simultaneously
+• Businesses that want to compare multiple carriers for specialized coverage simultaneously

-• Operations wanting choice across endorsements like cyber or liquor liability
+• Operations that want choice across endorsements like cyber or liquor liability

 • Beauty/wellness, childcare, real estate or retail businesses in New Jersey

-• Buyers prioritizing carrier selection flexibility over direct insurer relationships
+• Buyers who prioritize carrier selection flexibility over direct insurer relationships

 Where Simply Business performs less competitively:

-• Businesses wanting single-carrier relationships for buying, managing and claims
+• Businesses that want a single-carrier relationship for buying, managing and claims

-• Larger operations with 20 to 49 employees (no affordability advantage)
+• Larger operations with 20 to 49 employees, where it offers no affordability advantage

 Learn More: Simply Business Review